-Residents 'nervous' over manhunt, Christchurch MP says
+Christchurch residents 'nervous' over manhunt, MP says

 A Christchurch MP says eastern suburbs residents are concerned by the many armed police officers involved in a manhunt there.

-The police are still chasing Liam Strickland, in connection with a hit-and-run crash that killed 46-year-old Dean Amies on Wednesday.
+The police are still searching for Liam Strickland in connection with a hit-and-run crash that killed Dean Amies, 46, on Wednesday.

-Mr Amies was killed when he was struck by a van fleeing from the police.
+Amies was killed when he was struck by a van fleeing police.

 Since then, police have been looking for 21-year-old Liam Strickland, who is considered dangerous and should not be approached.